 Indigeneity: A Politics of Potential – Australia, Fiji and New Zealand

-Dr O’Sullivan is an associate professor of political science at CSU and has a long history in research and public policy concerning Indigenous peoples in Australia and New Zealand.
+Dr O’Sullivan is an associate professor of political science and has a long history in research and public policy concerning Indigenous peoples in Australia and New Zealand.

 His latest book uses political science to explain Indigenous politics.
 Associate Professor O’Sullivan says that the book provides an Indigenous framework for thinking about how to engage liberal societies in discussions about reconciliation, self-determination and sovereignty.